 For this reason, many users want a way to watch Netflix content from other countries.
 For example, if you live in India and you have a Netflix account, you want a way to access the US Netflix catalogue as well as the India Netflix catalogue.
 It used to be that you could easily achieve this by getting around region blocks using a VPN.
 However, Netflix have since changed their service to prevent people from accessing it with a VPN.
 Now most VPNs don’t work with Netflix.

 The good news for Netflix users is that ExpressVPN is one of the small number of VPNs that does work with Netflix.
 In testing it has been repeatedly found to be the most reliable way to access Netflix and watch content from around the world.
 If you need advice on watching Netflix with ExpressVPN you can see the guide on their website here.
+Or, if you’re having trouble connecting, check out our troubleshooting guide for unblocking Netflix with ExpressVPN.

 Private Internet Access, on the other hand, said in 2016 that they would stop officially supporting Netflix, as it was too hard to keep up with the constant changes to the Netflix VPN detection.
 Technically, this means that Private Internet Access will not always work with Netflix.
 However, in testing we found that we were able to access Netflix in the US, UK, and Brazil using Private Internet Access – but remember that this may or may not continue to work in the future.